mensetsu/backstage-challenge/README.md

 Fixed `router.test.ts` so that it's passing/testing what it should.

-Manually verify the following urls for correct data: http://localhost:7007/api/sample-backend/users http://localhost:7007/api/sample-backend/health
+Manually verify the following urls (ie; GET) for correct data from the backend: http://localhost:7007/api/sample-backend/users http://localhost:7007/api/sample-backend/health